 And I’m pleased to say that the chiffon does not disappoint!
 It gives the skirt a soft, airy appearance and is not at all see-through.

 Beneath the overskirts are two more layers: a skirt and skirt lining:

 The actual skirt of the dress is sewn from the same yellow silk as the bodice.
 The skirt lining (or what I refer to as the petticoat) is sewn from white tulle.
 The pattern’s instructions do not specify what kind of fabric to use for the lining except to use fabric without a nap.
 I like using tulle when making petticoats (or linings) so I chose white tulle for the final layer of this skirt.

 Of course, no outfit would be complete without a pair of shoes!

 The shoes were made following a plastic canvas pattern for doll shoes, however, I cut this pair a little narrower and made the front section come up higher than I did on some of my previous shoes.
 After stitching them with gold yarn, I glued a row of gems around the sides and attached a gold bow to the top of each shoe for extra detail.
 I think they have a bit of an 18th-century flair, don’t you?

-I hope you enjoyed this look at Simplicity’s Beauty And The Beast pattern for 18″ dolls (redesigned to fit Disney Animator dolls) and feel free to share this post!
+I hope you enjoyed this look at Simplicity’s Beauty And The Beast pattern for 18″ dolls (re-designed to fit Disney Animator dolls)!